kexinquan/pymed/README.md

-NEW E-UTIL UPDATE ON PUBMED API AFTER JUNE 2022.
+Kexin: NEW E-UTIL UPDATE ON PUBMED API AFTER JUNE 2022.
+Some minor bugs fixed to the package.

 # PyMed - PubMed Access through Python
 PyMed is a Python library that provides access to PubMed through the PubMed API.